khieta/technica-2022/README.md

 Target Outcomes:

 * Learn about automated reasoning technology and how to use it.
-* Try out computer science research!
+* Try designing a computer science research project!

 ## Table of Contents